Natenfez/First-repo/readme.md

 # demo
 md is easy way to commit text
 md has shortcuts
-hashtag is for a main header
+hashtag is for a main header!